Weld logo

 Jitterbit in Short

-Jitterbit Harmony is a cloud-based integration platform that supports ETL, API integration, and application connectivity.
-Its core concept is “Harmony Cloud Integration,” where users design “Jitterpaks” (integration packages) via a visual interface.
-Jitterbit offers pre-built connectors to major SaaS apps (Salesforce, NetSuite), on-prem databases, and flat files.
-It also supports real-time API creation from data sources and transformation using SQL or scripting.
+Jitterbit Harmony is a cloud-based integration platform that supports ETL, ELT, API integration, and application connectivity.
+Users design integrations—called Jitterpaks—using a visual interface.
+Jitterbit provides pre-built connectors for SaaS applications such as Salesforce and NetSuite, on-prem databases, and flat files.
+It also enables real-time API creation from existing data sources and supports transformations using mapping tools, SQL, or scripting.

-jitterBit logo
+jitterbit logo

 Pros